osg-htc/virtual-school-2021/docs/materials/osg/part1-ex4-hardware-diffs.md

 ### Monitoring the local jobs

 Every few minutes, run `condor_q` and see how your sleep jobs are doing.
-To show a timestamp and how many jobs of each type are left, run the following command:
+To display the number of jobs remaining for each `request_memory` parameter specified, run the following command:

 ``` console
 user@learn $ condor_q <Cluster ID> -af RequestMemory | sort -n | uniq -c